DESinMinecraft/Minecraft-Nemesis-System/README.md

       - BadOmen (Gives Bad Omen to whoever kills them)
       - GolemToss (Tosses you up like an Iron Golem when they hit you)
       - DashStrike (Quickly launches towards you from a long distance, and delievers multi-hit damage.
 Unstunable when doing this ability, but can still take fall damage)
+      - Sniper (Nemesis with a bow/crossbow tries to shoot you with a high velocity arrow from a long distance)
+      - Backstabber (Deals 2x damage from hitting an enemy from behind)

 ### Shaming